l3uddz/traktarr/README.md

 ### Slack

-`webhook_url` - webhook URL you get after creating an "Incoming Webhook" under "Custom Integrations".
+`webhook_url` - Webhook URL you get after creating an "Incoming Webhook" under "Custom Integrations".

 _Note: The key name (i.e the name right under notifications) can be anything, but the `"service":` must be exactly `"slack"`._